 The middle consistency is ideal for piping flowers, and other buttercream decorations that need a plump, full shape.The right hand one is ideal for filling cakes and piping rosettes and swirls onto cakes and cupcakes.
 The thickest one is still usable, particularly if you have warm hands, so keep that in mind before you add too much liquid.

 - 250 g (9 oz) Butter Lurpak if possible

 - Water to thin as necessary

-Mix the butter until it’s soft and creamy, and add your icing sugar a bit at a time, making sure it’s nice and mixed together before adding more.
-This is the key to reducing the ‘gritty’ feel of full butter buttercream.
+- Mix the butter until it’s soft and creamy, and add your icing sugar a bit at a time, making sure it’s nice and mixed together before adding more.
+This is the key to eliminating the ‘gritty’ feel of full butter buttercream

 Basic Buttercream is safe at room temperature for one week.
 I don’t recommend refrigerating or freezing Basic Buttercream, as it messes with the consistency.
 You can however freeze prepiped flowers, or moulded elements for up to 3 months, as long as they are well covered to avoid freezer burn.

 Viva La Buttercream x